Established by Sir Peter Ogden in 1999, we are a charitable trust that exists to promote the teaching and learning of physics.

 The first school partnership was launched in 2005 (formerly known as science partnerships).
 They are now central to the Ogden strategy and have largely replaced individual scholarships and bursaries.
 The Trust runs several annual internship schemes and supports other projects and programmes which meet our remit to promote the teaching and learning of physics.

-In 2017, Cameron Ogden replaced Sir Peter as Chair of the Trust and the founding Chief Executive, Tim Simmons, retired; he has been replaced by Clare Harvey.
+In 2017, Cameron Ogden replaced Sir Peter as Chair of the Trust and the founding Chief Executive, Tim Simmons, retired; he was replaced by Clare Harvey.